-The SWG members brought an vast amount of local knowledge to the project and went through a collaborative, iterative and rigourous process over three years to reach agreement on the recommendation of the six outstanding natural landscapes and ten outstanding natural features for protection.
+The SWG members brought a vast amount of local knowledge to the project and went through a collaborative, iterative and rigourous process over three years to reach agreement on the recommendation of the six outstanding natural landscapes and ten outstanding natural features for protection.

 The draft proposed plan change released in 2016 is based on the recommendations of the SWG.

-The SWG's final report (October 2016) contains its recommendations.
+View SWG's final report (October 2016) containing its recommendations:

 View earlier versions of the SWG report: